 Lack of standard contracts that mitigate your risk and legal vetting can indicate a reduced level of risk management and appreciation for the liabilities being accepted.

-The nature and size of an applicant's typical projects can indicate the level of exposure posed, with larger scale projects typically carrying increased professional indemnity risk.
+The nature and size of an applicant's typical projects can indicate the level of exposure posed, with larger scale projects typically carrying increased risk.

 Frequency and severity of claims with a lack of remedial action, can indicate a lack of quality risk management and systemic issues, will signifiantly affect your professional indemnity premium.

-Complete our digital on-boarding process and we can collate information that allows us to negotiate competitive professional indemnity insurance cover from the wholesale market.
+Complete our digital on-boarding process and we can collate information that allows us to negotiate competitive professional indemnity pricing from the wholesale market.

 What are insurers contractual preferences when calculating your professional indemnity cost?

-Contractual conditions can offer valuable protection against professional indemnity claims.
+Contractual conditions can offer valuable protection against insurance claims.
 Therefore, insurers may require you maintain certain contractual conditions.

 Your professional indemnity cost and availability of cover can be impacted if your contracts do not maintin: